Serpent Mound: Fort Ancient Culture

-The Fort Ancient Culture refers to the Native American Cultures who predominantly inhabited land near the Ohio River valley in a culture that flourished from 1000 CE to 1750 CE.
+The Fort Ancient Culture refers to the peoples who predominantly inhabited land near the Ohio River valley in a culture that flourished from 1000 to 1750 CE.
 These civilizations flourished in the modern-day regions of southern Ohio, northern Kentucky, southeastern Indiana, and western West Virginia.
-The Fort Ancient tribes are often referred to as a "sister culture" of the Mississippian culture, although they can be distinguished from that culture through the time period in which they thrived and their many cultural differences.
-Along with their relation to the Mississippian culture, evidence suggests that the Fort Ancient Culture were not the direct descendants of the Hopewellian Culture.
-Despite what many believe, the tribes of the Fort Ancient Culture were not responsible for the creation of The Great Serpent Mound, although they contributed to its physical appearance through maintenance of it around 200 CE.
+The Fort Ancient tribes are often referred to as a "sister culture" of the Mississippian culture.
+Along with their relation to the Mississippian culture, evidence suggests that the Fort Ancient Culture were not the direct descendants of the Hopewell tradition.

-The name of the culture originates from the Fort Ancient archeological site.
-However, the Fort Ancient Site is now thought to have been built by Ohio Hopewellian people, but having been occupied later by the succeeding Fort Ancient culture.
-The site is located on a hill above the Little Miami River, close to Lebanon, Ohio.
-Despite its name, most archaeologists do not believe that Fort Ancient was used primarily as a fortress by either the Ohio Hopewell culture or the Fort Ancient Culture.
-Archaeologists believe that it was more likely used as a ceremonial location.